What are the 3 sweeping climatic zones of Spain?

 Galicia is in the northwest corner of Spain, just north of Portugal, on the Atlantic Ocean.

-What style of wine is Galicia best known for?
+What style of wine is this DO best known for?

 Rías Baixas is the most important DO of Galicia.

-Galicia is best known for producing still, dry white wines primarily based on Albariño.
+It is best known for producing still, dry, unoaked white wines based on Albariño.

 Is Albariño resistant to fungal disease?